-Cash flow is the lifeblood of business; without it a business cannot fulfil its financial obligations on time, advises Jesse Weinberg, Head of the SME Customer Segment, FNB Business.
-Obligations include paying suppliers, staff salaries or tax.
+Cash flow is the lifeblood of business.
+Without it, a business cannot fulfil its financial obligations on time, advises Jesse Weinberg, Head of the SME Customer Segment, FNB Business.
+Obligations include paying suppliers, staff salaries or taxes.

 “The goal of cash flow management is to ensure that the business has enough cash at any point in time in order that the business is able fund payments it is required to make,” says Weinberg.